codeghar/ansible-roles/certbot/README.md

 # Certbot

-Install certbot with Python 3.6 and configure it to auto-renew once a week.
+Install certbot and configure it to auto-renew twice a week.
 Supports reloading nginx with a renewal hook.

-This role was developed and tested against FreeBSD 12.0-RELEASE.

 Supported operating systems:

 - FreeBSD
+- Red Hat Enterprise Linux and its clones

 More information,